robisim74/angular-l10n/doc/spec.md

 `getLanguage(): string;` | The language of the translation service is updated when the translation data has been loaded `translate(key: string, args?: any, lang?: string): string;` |
 `translateAsync(key: string, args?: any, lang?: string): Observable<string>;` |
+`addData(data: any, languageCode: string): void;` | Direct loading: adds other data to the translation at runtime

 ### <a name="8.3"/>8.3 LocaleValidation
 Method | Function